cjdbarlow/bedside-notebook/anaesthesia/opthal/opthal-la.md

 			* Use of antiplatelet agents including aspirin
 			* Warfarin and INR if applicable
 			* NOACs
-			* Generally a sub-Tenon's block will be preferred as this is lower than the risk of discontinuing these agents
+			* Generally a sub-Tenon's block will be preferred as the associated risks are lower than the risk of discontinuing these agents

 ##Preoperative Assessment
 Should consider: